CUHK-AIM-Group/NeuroSTORM/README.md

 ### 3.1 Pre-processing

-First, please ensure that you have applied a primary processing pipeline, such as [FSL](https://fsl.fmrib.ox.ac.uk/fsl/docs), [fMRIPrep](https://fmriprep.org/en/stable/), or [HCP pipeline](https://github.com/Washington-University/HCPpipelines), and that your data has been aligned into MNI152 space.
+First, please ensure that you have applied a primary processing pipeline, such as [FSL](https://fsl.fmrib.ox.ac.uk/fsl/docs/#/), [fMRIPrep](https://fmriprep.org/en/stable/), or [HCP pipeline](https://github.com/Washington-University/HCPpipelines), and that your data has been aligned into MNI152 space.
 You can also use our provided shell script for brain extraction.
-It is based on FSL BET， so you need install [FSL tool](https://fsl.fmrib.ox.ac.uk/fsl/docs).
+It is based on FSL BET, so you need install [FSL tool](https://fsl.fmrib.ox.ac.uk/fsl/docs/#/).
 After running the script, brain mask files in the nii.gz format will be generated in the output directory.

 ```bash